 Cyber-crimes are becoming more popular, complex, and frequent.
 Cyber-crime is expected to globally cost up to $6 trillion annually.

 “By some estimates, cybercrime is expected to globally cost up to $6 trillion annually.
 Losses of this scale put the incentives for innovation and investment at risk and will be more profitable than the global trade of all major illegal drugs combined.”

 David Kennedy, Founder of TrustedSec

+Technology is an ever changing landscape.
+It seems daunting at times how diverse cyber-crimes can be.
 In 2018 there were 137.5 million new malware samples.
 Of those 137.5 million, 93% are polymorphic.
-Polymorphic means malware is designed to continually change its code to avoid detection.
-So once you have it, you might not even be able to find it!
+This means they are continually changing their code to avoid detection.
+So once you have it, you may not even be able to find it.